platformatic/platformatic/docs/getting-started/new-api-project-instructions.md

 </TabItem>
 </Tabs>

-This interactive command-line tool will ask you some questions about how you'd like to set up your new Platformatic project.
-For this guide, select these options:
+This interactive command-line tool will guide you through setting up a new Platformatic project.
+For this guide, please choose the following options:

 ```
 - What kind of project do you want to create?   => Application
 - Where would you like to create your project?  => quick-start
-- Which kind of project do you want to create?  => DB
+- Which kind of project do you want to create?  => @platformatic/db
 - What is the name of the service?              => (generated-randomly), e.g. legal-soup
 - What is the connection string?                => sqlite://./db.sqlite
 - Do you want to create default migrations?     => Yes